murphya14/GymBuddy/README.md

 ## Credits

-* I received inspiration from researching other projects such as [Free Code Academy](https://github.com/beaucarnes/simon-game)
+* I received inspiration from researching other projects such as [Gym Me](https://github.com/project-d3/Gym-Me)

 ### Disclaimer
 The content of this Website is for educational purposes only.